Scream 2: Music

 Marco Beltrami returned to helm the score for Scream 2, though there would be a late inclusion by Danny Elfman in the form of the choral track "Cassandra Aria" which plays during a scene where Campbell's character performs in a play and again in the film's finale as "Cassandra Aria Reprise".
 Excerpts from the score of the 1996 film Broken Arrow by Hans Zimmer appeared in the film, in particular guitar work by Duane Eddy, for the character Dewey, replacing the tracks that had been developed for the character from the original Scream score.
 Beltrami would explain in an interview that the Zimmer piece was used as a placeholder for Beltrami's incomplete score during a test screening.
 The test audience reaction to it influenced the studio to keep the Zimmer piece, reducing "Dewey's Theme", which Beltrami had composed to fill its place, to minor use during more serious scenes involving the character.
 In 1998, Varèse Sarabande released a 30-minute album with music from Scream and Scream 2, and in 2016 Scream 2: The Deluxe Edition was released including the Elfman material and the complete Beltrami score.

-Trivia

-Matthew Lillard has an uncredited cameo appearance at a sorority party, after previously portraying Stu Macher in Scream (1996).
-He revealed in a 2009 interview that Stu was originally intended to be revealed as the killer in Scream 3, having survived his apparent death in Scream (1996), retroactively making his Scream 2 character also Stu; however, this plot was abandoned and the script was rewritten without Stu.

-An alternate ending was planned to reveal a third Ghostface killer to be watching Sidney from her university roof, but the idea was scrapped.

-The movie was mentioned in an episode of The Office ("Frame Toby"), with the character Michael Scott saying how much he loved it and drawing parallels to his life and Sidney Prescott's.

 Release

-Scream 2 held its premiere on December 10, 1997, at Graumans Chinese Theater in Hollywood, followed by a general release on December 12, 1997, less than a year after the release of Scream.
-After the unexpected success of Scream, by late 1997, Scream 2 was considered such a potential box office success that the James Bond film Tomorrow Never Dies and James Cameron's future hit Titanic were moved from their release date of December 12 to 19 so as to not face the film as competition.
+Scream 2 held its premiere on December 10, 1997, at Grauman's Chinese Theater in Hollywood, followed by a general release on December 12, 1997, less than a year after the release of Scream.
+After the unexpected success of Scream, by late 1997, Scream 2 was considered such a potential box office success that the James Bond film Tomorrow Never Dies and James Cameron's future hit Titanic were moved from their release date of December 12 to 19, so as to not face the film as competition.